hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 You will be engaging with several kinds of activities in the course, both to facilitate learning of the material and to demonstrate how well you have learned it.
 These include:

 1. **Learning Targets** are main skills and tasks you should be able to do if you're successfully learning in CHEM 128A.
 There are **15** Learning Targets in the course (see [Appendix A](#LT)).
-Your primary goal is to provide evidence of learning on as many targets as possible.
-You will do that through *Checkpoints*, asynchronous at-home exams.
+Your primary goal is to provide evidence of learning on as many targets as possible by solving LT problems during  *Checkpoints*..
 3. **Class Primers** are weekly assignments on WileyPLUS designed to give you a sense of how much you learned on your own from reading and watching videos.
 Aggregate results for the entire class highlight points of confusion.
 You get credit for the assignment if you complete it before the deadline and move the *Progress Bar* above 50%.
 2. **Class Journal** are challenging integrated homework problems where students must clearly communicate a complete solution.
 Journal entries measure student skills across multiple learning objectives, will require a formal writeup, and may require additional technology.
 4. **iClicker Credits** are earned by taking part in student response polls in class (iClicker Reef).
 You will receive one participation credit if you answer 75% of questions asked in class session.
 Correctness is not factored into the score, only participation.